 Just earn or redeem miles on American or with an AAdvantage® partner at least once every 18 months.
 We’ll automatically extend your mileage expiration date 18 months from the date of your most recent activity.

-With the policy change on July 1, 2020, this 18-month activity requirement won’t apply to AAdvantage® members under age 21.
+As of a policy change on July 1, 2020, this 18-month activity requirement won’t apply to AAdvantage® members under age 21.
 Once a member turns 21, the member will need to generate activity sometime in the next 18 months to avoid mileage expiration.

 For members who turned 21 prior to July 1, 2020, the 18-month activity period will be retroactively applied to the 21st birthday.
 American Airlines provides the following example of how this works: “If a member turned 21 on March 1, 2020, the 18-month qualifying activity period for this member will start on March 1, 2020.”